Secret tunnels hiding in real homes

 Hidden on the driveway at the front of the house is a secret trapdoor disguised beneath the gravel.
 The sleek garage door rises up to reveal a tunnel that runs beneath the property.
 Perfect for celebrities or secret agents looking to come and go without blowing their cover, this subterranean feature is lined with thick reinforced concrete walls, making it impenetrable.

 Head down the tunnel and you'll find yourself in an impressive six-car garage, complete with a state-of-the-art lighting system – the ultimate way to highlight all of your favourite toys.
-The underground garage also boasts a sealed wine cellar that's perfect for storing priceless bottles of wine.
+Take the incredible tour here.

 Hill View Cottage, Cambridgeshire, UK